 Running Form: Six Ways To Improve Efficiency

-With all the recent debate around foot strike type in endurance runners, it’s important to understand that there is a distinct lack of concrete scientific evidence supporting one method alone.
+With all the ongoing debate around foot strike type in endurance runners, it’s important to understand that there is a distinct lack of concrete scientific evidence supporting one method over any other.

-However… there is also a significant population of athletes who will be best served remaining as heel strikers – BUT consciously working to become “light heel strikers” rather than over-striding heel strikers who slam their heels into the pavement with each stride!
+There is however also a significant population of athletes who will be best served remaining as heel strikers while consciously working to become “light heel strikers” rather than heavily over-striding heel strikers who slam their heels into the pavement with each stride!

-Often these athletes have a specific injury history or goals (Ironman or ultra-marathons for example) which lead them to become more suited to developing a more gentle heel striking contact, rather than moving all the way to a midfoot or forefoot strike.
+Often these particular athletes have a specific injury history or set of goals (Ironman or ultra running for example) which lead them to become more suited to developing a more gentle heel striking contact, rather than moving all the way to a more aggressive midfoot or forefoot strike.

-Look at Craig “Crowie” Alexander.
-Come the latter part of an Ironman marathon, the three-time Ironman World Champion and brand ambassador for Newtons (forefoot running shoe company!) is definitely heel striking.
+Look at Craig “Crowie” Alexander - come the latter part of an Ironman marathon, the three-time Ironman World Champion and brand ambassador for Newtons (forefoot running shoe company!) is definitely heel striking to some degree…

-However, Crowie has such good running technique from head to toe, that this heel strike occurs without a significant over-stride and therefore isn’t heavy and inefficient.
-It’s what we refer to as a “glancing” heel strike – landing gently on the heel before quickly transitioning to the forefoot where the foot fully loads.
+What’s important however is that even when fatigued Crowie still displays such great running technique from head to toe, that this heel strike occurs without a significant over-stride and therefore isn’t heavy or particularly inefficient.
+It’s what we refer to as a “glancing” (or proprioceptive) heel strike – landing gently on the heel before quickly transitioning to the forefoot where the foot fully loads.

-Whether you’re a heel striker, forefoot / midfoot striker, barefoot runner… the list goes on – there are a number of simple ways in which you can improve the efficiency of your running form.
+Whether you’re a heel striker, forefoot / midfoot striker, barefoot runner, etc… there are a number of simple ways in which you can improve the efficiency of your running form.